Keksuccino/docs_fancymenu/conditions.md

 Some loading requirements need you to set some values to work properly.
 If that's the case, the loading requirement screen should tell you to set all values first, but if not, just check if the **Edit Requirement Value** button is clickable when adding the requirement.
 Always check the requirement's description if you're not sure what to set as value.
 Some value inputs even support **TAB auto completion**.

+# Available Requirements

+The following list contains menu of the available requirements, but it's possible that some are missing, so always check FancyMenu's requirement UI for a full list of all available requirements.

 ## GUI Category Requirements